Schrausser/Uranologion-tables/petav_tab02.md

 VI		Anastasij		17	6000	6017		6010	7	517
 ~~~

 >"De periodis XI, quarum singuli annis constát DXXXII: quádo & vbi vnaquæque desinat.", (Petavius, 1630, p.
-355)
+355).

->Of the *11 periods*, each consisting of *532 years*, when and where each one ends
+>Of the *11 periods*, each consisting of *532 years*, when and where each one ends.

 The 11 periods with sum over periods $\Sigma532$, year of the $end=nat+\Sigma532$, year of birth from the *chronology* $\Sigma$, the difference $diff=end-\Sigma$ and the actual year $AD=end-5500$.
 ~~~